cyablo/probesniffer/README.md

 CPU usage is about 30-40% average with 2 WiFi-Adapters on RasPi 1 set to Turbo mode (1 GHz) running Raspian Stretch lite.

 BTW: Try looking for Atheros AR9271 Chipset devices.
-There are pretty good and pretty cheap 2,4 GHz Adapters on Aliexpress but sadly the Firmware can't initialize more than 2 Devices at the same time.
+There are pretty good and pretty cheap 2,4 GHz Adapters on Aliexpress but sadly the Firmware can't initialize more than 2 Devices at the same time (seems to be fixed meanwhile, got 3 Adapters working within Linux Mint).
 Ralink RT3572/RT3070 Chipset seems to be a good alternative because AR9271 is getting pretty rare.